Patrick (footballer, born 2004)

-Patrick Roberto da Silva Campos (born 19 March 2004), known simply as Patrick, is a Brazilian footballer who plays as a defensive midfielder for Atlético Mineiro.
+Patrick Roberto da Silva Campos (born 19 March 2004), known simply as Patrick, is a Brazilian footballer who plays as a defensive midfielder for Red Bull Bragantino, on loan from Atlético Mineiro.

 Club career

 Born in Juiz de Fora, Minas Gerais, Patrick had spells as a youth player at Flamengo, Volta Redonda, Cruzeiro, Ferroviária and Palmeiras.
 For the latter club, he won the Copa São Paulo de Futebol Júnior in 2023 and the Campeonato Brasileiro Sub-20 in 2024.

 On 31 December 2024, Patrick joined Atlético Mineiro on a four-year deal with an option for an additional year's extension.
 He made his debut for the club – and as a professional player – in the first leg of the 2025 Campeonato Mineiro semifinal, in which Atlético defeated Tombense 2–0.
 On 21 May, in a Copa do Brasil third round tie against Maringá, Patrick scored his first goal and helped Atlético clinch qualification with a 4–0 win.

+On 11 September 2026, Patrick joined Red Bull Bragantino on loan.